hb020/sds1004x_bode/README.md

 ## Supported AWG Models

-As of May 2024 the program supports the following models:
+As of June 2024 the program supports the following models:

+* **Uni-Trend UTG1000x (like the UTG1022X)** This is a 2 channel 40MHz AWG.
+It connects to the PC as a USB serial port.

 * **Rigol DG800/DG900 series (like DG992)** When "liberated", this is a 2 channel 100MHz AWG with USB and (with the suitable adapter) ethernet interface.
 It is somewhat compatible with the SCPI 1992.0 standard.
 You must provide a Visa compatible connection string as ```port```.
 See below.